-The new widowed keyboard from Razer is nice looking, exhibits a small footprint to save space on your desk and feels great.
+The new widowed keyboard from Razer is nice looking, exhibits a small footprint to save space on your desk, and feels great.
 I prefer mechanical keys with no tactile bump.
 But these Cherry MX Blue keys make a strong case for themselves.
 It’s not the bump that’s impressive, it’s the low audibility of keys when typing.
 Mechanical keys are notorious for their loud clickety-clack sound.
-But these on the Blackwidow Ultimate 2013 are surprisingly quiet, easy to reach and responsive.
+But these on the Blackwidow Ultimate 2013 are surprisingly quiet, easy to reach, and responsive.

 So what’s not quite up to snuff?
 I do wish it had a color palette saved, so I could choose the illumination shade.
-I miss that feature on the Deathstalker.
-There are also a dearth of cleanly dedicated media keys.
+I miss that feature on Deathstalker.
+There is also a dearth of cleanly dedicated media keys.
 I would appreciate at least a set for volume and mute.
 Keys F1-F7 (minus F4) pull double duty when paired with the FN key to handle media controls.
-You can also write macros for this and save them to one of the 5-gaming keys to left of the board.
+You can also write macros for this and save them to one of the 5-gaming keys to the left of the board.
 So there are options.

-Bottom Line: I highly recommend the Blackwidow Ultimate 2013 for speedy gaming, responsive performance, extensive comfort and dapper good looks.
+Bottom Line: I highly recommend the Blackwidow Ultimate 2013 for speedy gaming, responsive performance, extensive comfort, and dapper good looks.

 The Blackwidow Ultimate 2013 mechanical gaming keyboard is available at Amazon for $115.00